 Being a remote team, almost every task, collaboration, & meeting at ListenOnRepeat is done through video conferencing.
-Besides, 2020 has been a year of remote work due to the Coronavirus outbreak and so will be 2021.
+Besides, 2020 and 2021 have been the years of remote work due to the Coronavirus outbreak and so will be 2022 with the release of new Omicron variant.
 Large and small scale businesses are now relying on video conferencing apps to drive their work online.

 The management of teams at different locations can be difficult and employees can feel isolated, indirectly affecting their productivity.
 In these cases, video conferencing software can be of a great asset for higher productivity.
 We know the low-quality calls and interruptions can be annoying while conducting large webinars.
 Therefore, we have listed below the best video conferencing apps ranked from user experience & ratings that you can use to connect with your co-workers and host online meetings.